apache/tvm-rfcs/rfcs/xxxx-collage.md

 - **Some BYOC boilerplate changes required**: TVM's current BYOC integration API only requires the 'lowering/codegen' function to be registered to a well-known global function name.
 Everything else is up to the BYOC author.
     - Collage requires pattern-based BYOC integrations to register their patterns in the global pattern table.
+Some BYOC integrations use the table but many do not, but it's an easy fix.
     - Collage requires the BYOC lowering function to yield a valid `runtime::Module` without requiring any additional BYOC-specific passes to be run.
+Some BYOC integrations require the user to run separate passes to tune and/or compile the partitioned, those need to be moved into the lowering function itself.
     - Collage requires the BYOC integration to either correctly test for which operators are supported in the pattern/operator predicate, or gracefully propagate failure rather than CHECK-fail if an unsupported operator is included in a candidate kernel.
 Thus a BYOC integration will need to be 'robustified' to become 'Collage compatible'.

   Overall we've tried to make as few changes as possible.
 Collage will happily follow along with any improvements to the BYOC integration API (eg via the UMA project).
+- **Non-compositional BYOC toolchains**: BYOC partitioning functions often run global passes to get the Relay graph into a state better aligned with the toolchain on the assumption they are the exclusive partitioning pass.
+Most obvious is the choice of layout, and if two BYOC integrations have a different choice of layout then there's currently no way for them to be used concurrently.
+All of those passes must either be i) pushed up to global configuration (which could be explored by a search layer outside of TVM), ii) pushed into the BYOC lowering/codegen function (to prepare the sub-graph for further compilation) or iii) moved into the standard Relay optimization passes run before `CollageFuseOps`.
 - **Higher tuning cost**: Obviously Collage needs to estimate the latency of many more candidate kernels, and each candidate may itself trigger tuning during lowering.
 For TVM this can require O(thousands) of trials and take O(hours) , so we'll be very dependent on cached tuning logs to amortize this cost between models for the same target.